Ancient Estonia: Kunda culture

+As hunter-gatherer groups adapted to changing landscapes, subsistence strategies became increasingly diversified.
+While the Middle Neolithic saw greater complexity and innovations, the socio-economic adaptation of Late Palaeolithic and Mesolithic populations was closely tied to fluctuating climate conditions.
+The name of the culture was derived from the town of Kunda, Estonia, where the Lammasmäe settlement was excavated.
+Archaeological evidence from the Estonian coastal area and islands might suggest that the "sub-Neolithic" economy remained heavily reliant on marine resources and seasonal hunting well into the fourth millennium BC.

+The transition from hunter-gatherer societies to sedentary farming in the Eastern Baltic was a prolonged and non-linear process with regional adaptations.
+Early research suggested a relatively late shift toward agriculture, but more recent analysis of the Narva culture indicates that pottery and semi-sedentary settlement patterns preceded full-scale cereal cultivation.
+In regions where high-quality flint was scarce, local quartz was used as a substitute for cutting tools, a practice found across other locations in Latvia and Finland.

+Narva culture

-The beginning of the Neolithic period is marked by the ceramics of the Narva culture, which appears in Estonia at the beginning of the 5th millennium BC.
+The Neolithic period in the region is marked by the ceramics of the Narva culture.
+The pottery of the Narva culture was tempered with pebbles, shells, or plants.
 The oldest finds date from around 4900 BC.
 The first pottery was made of thick clay mixed with pebbles, shells or plants.
-The Narva type ceramics are found throughout almost the entire Estonian coastal region and on the islands.
-The stone and bone tools of the era have a notable similarity with the artifacts of the Kunda culture.
+Narva-type ceramics are found throughout most of the Estonian coastal region and on the islands.
+The stone and bone tools of the era are similar to the artifacts of the Kunda culture.

-Artifacts identified as belonging to the "Comb Ceramic Culture" have been found at sites from Northern Finland and Russia to Eastern Prussia.
-Burials associated with the culture often include figures of animals, birds, snakes and humans carved from bone and amber beginning from the middle of the 4th millennium BC.
-Until the early 1980s, the scholarly consensus held that the appearance of Comb Ceramic culture artifacts was associated with the arrival of Baltic Finns (ancestors of the Estonians, Finns, and Livonians) on the shores of the Baltic Sea.
-However, such a linking of archaeologically defined cultural entities with ethno-linguistic ones is no longer assumed to be a given.
-An alternative hypothesis is that the increase of settlement finds in the period may have been associated with an economic boom related to the warming of climate.
-Some researchers have even argued that a Uralic language may have been spoken in Estonia and Finland since the end of the last glaciation.
+Until the early 1980s, the scholarly consensus held that the appearance of Comb Ceramic culture artifacts was likely associated with the arrival of Baltic Finns (ancestors of the Estonians, Finns, and Livonians) on the shores of the Baltic Sea.
+However, an alternative hypothesis is that migration may have been associated with a warming climate.
+Some researchers have argued that an Uralic language may have been spoken in Estonia and Finland since the end of the last glaciation.
+Evidence from Lithuania, Finland, and the Karelian Isthmus shows that pottery traditions lasted because they were well-suited to the local environment.